 Windshield Preparation Kills Window Condensation

 On a whim, you can try using an ammonia-based glass cleaner.
 It removes small specks on the window that love to collect water vapor.
 Less vapor means less fog outside.
-These types of cleaners are readily available at most pharmacies, auto stores, supermarkets, and at some gas stations.
+These types of cleaners are readily available at most pharmacies, auto stores, supermarkets, and some gas stations.

 Use a product like Anti-Fog on the inside of your windows.
-It is basically a wax type product that is very slippery so water droplets cannot stick to it.
+It is basically a wax-type product that is very slippery so water droplets cannot stick to it.
 Anti-Fog goes on clear and is undetectable when driving.
 It usually lasts days or weeks but it provides amazing results when used properly.